algosup/2023-2024-project-3-virtual-processor-team-3/documents/img/functional_specifications/functional_specifications.md

 #### ➭ <ins>5.2.3 Variable declaration error</ins>

-Moreover, the preprocessor checks if the initialized data are well within the maximum range of 32-bit.
+Moreover, the preprocessor checks if the initialised data are well within the maximum range of 32-bit.
 If the data is over 32 bits, the preprocessor will break the program and print an error.
 The preprocessor will throw the following error:
 ```
 Error at line 10: Initialised variable is over 32-bit.